ahrtr/etcd-defrag/README.md

       --user string                    username[:password] for authentication (prompt if password is not supplied) --version                        print the version and exit
 ```

+## Integration with Kubernetes with a CronJob

+It is possible to use [the example cronjob in
+`./doc/etcd-defrag-cronjob.yaml`](./doc/etcd-defrag-cronjob.yaml) on Kubernetes
+environments where the etcd servers are colocated with the control plane nodes.

+This example CronJob runs every weekday in the morning, and works by mounting
+the `/etc/kubernetes/pki/etcd` folder inside the pod, thereby permitting to
+defragment the etcd cluster inside the Kubernetes cluster itself.
+For more
+complex use cases you might to adapt the `--endpoints` and/or the certificates.

+The example CronJob is per default configured with
+`node-role.kubernetes.io/control-plane` affinity, and with the `hostNetwork:
+true` spec, so that the `etcd` server co-located on the apiserver can be
+reached directly with `127.0.0.1:2379`.
+If the actual IP address of the etcd
+endpoint(s) are specified instead, the CronJob can be configured with
+`hostNetwork: true`

 ## Examples
 ### Example 1: run defragmentation on one endpoint